mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-12-29-dojo-style-devops-adoption.md

 The moment you try to change principles, **pattern thrashing** begins.

 Teams attempt new approaches.
-Old reflexes surface as anti-patterns.
+Old reflexes surface as antipatterns.
 Friction increases.

 This isn’t failure — it’s feedback.